-ARSONISTS who pushed wheelie bins against unsuspecting victims’ homes before setting fire to them struck four times across Bolton this weekend.
+ARSONISTS who pushed wheelie bins against unsuspecting victims’ homes before setting fire to them struck four times across Bolton

 The fire service warned that the arsonists are putting lives at risk after the separate incidents in less than 24 hours.